Vertebrogenic Pain: 9 Critical Facts and Lasting Relief

 - Not caused by disc herniation, facet joints, or sacroiliac joints

-This condition is often treated with the Intracept Procedure, which involves radiofrequency ablation of the BVN.
+This condition is often treated with basivertebral nerve ablation, which includes technologies such as the Intracept Procedure and OptaBlate, both of which involve ablation of the BVN.

 🔹 Discogenic Pain